 Placement Test - Compulsory for all BE students

 Monday, 4th April 2022

 10:30am to 12:30pm

-Students will receive further information about the placement test from the faculty office, once they register for the test with the Student Recruitment team.
+Students will receive further information about the placement test from the Faculty Administration Office, once they register for the test with the Student Recruitment team.

 For further information about test dates, fees, registration and syllabuses, please download the Engineering Placement Test FAQ Sheet.